MinecraftForge/Documentation/docs/blocks/states.md

 A unique pair can be constructed from the `Block` and a map of the `Property<?>` to their associated values.
 This unique pair is called a `BlockState`.

 The previous system of meaningless metadata values were replaced by a system of block properties, which are easier to interpret and deal with.
-Previously, a stone button which is facing east and is powered or held down is represented by "`minecraft:stone_button` with metadata `9`.
+Previously, a stone button which is facing east and is powered or held down was represented by "`minecraft:stone_button` with metadata `9`".
 Now, this is represented by "`minecraft:stone_button[facing=east,powered=true]`".

 Proper Usage of Block States
 ---------------------------------------